rstudio/rstudio-conf-2022-program/sessions/rapid-response/integrated-workflow-azure-devops-rstudio.md

 session_slug: rapid-response
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: "An Integrated Workflow: Azure DevOps, RStudio Workbench, RStudio Connect"
+talk_title: "An Integrated Workflow: Microsoft Azure DevOps, RStudio Workbench, RStudio Connect"
 # A short version of the title, suitable for small displays
 talk_title_short: An Integrated Workflow
 # A link to your talk's materials, when ready